jcorbin/pchepa/build_guide.md

 ### 1. Print Cover A

-Also print several the joiner clips along with each cover plate, placing them inside the filter ring of the cover plate.
+Also print 2 joiner clips along with each cover plate, placing them inside the filter ring of the cover plate.
-The stationary variant needs 8 clips total, while the portable variant needs 12 (4 more).
+**NOTE** joiner clips are best printed as "pure walls": 0 top/bottom layers, and enough wall perimeters so that they're all wall, no infill.

+Use a spudger, flathead screw driver, or similar to knock the tiny support fin out of each clip socket.

 Once printed add 4 heatset inserts.